jyjuk/backend-internship/README.md

 - Never commit `.env` file to repository
 - Always use strong `SECRET_KEY` in production
+- Use different secret keys for access and refresh tokens
 - Restrict `CORS_ORIGINS` to specific domains in production
 - Keep dependencies updated